Transform Your Neovim into an IDE: A Step-by-Step Guide

 into an IDE and host the configuration files on my martinlwx/dotfiles.
 In this way, I can easily clone my configuration files to any new machine and have a consistent programming experience across machines.

-Polishing tools requires effort and time.
+Polishing tools require effort and time.
 To understand the purpose of each option, I had to search for various materials.
 However, despite the challenges, I firmly believe that it’s worth it.
 Understanding your tools allows you to further extend and customize them.
-This article aims to present a simple and straightforward configuration, but there are still many beautification and customization things that can be done, including many excellent third-party plug-ins that have not been mentioned yet.
-The exploration and discovery are left to the readers
+This article aims to present a simple configuration, but there are still many beautification and customization things that can be done, including many excellent third-party plug-ins that have not been mentioned yet.
+The exploration and discovery are left to the readers.